apache/spark/docs/streaming-programming-guide.md

 **Note:** *Python API has been introduced in Spark 1.2.
 It has all the DStream transformations and almost all the output operations available in Scala and Java interfaces.
 However, it has only support for basic sources like text files and text data over sockets.
-API for creating more sources like Kafka, and Flume will be available in future.
+APIs for additional sources, like Kafka and Flume, will be available in the future.
-Further information about available features in Python API are mentioned throughout this document; look out for the tag* "**Note on Python API**".
+Further information about available features in the Python API is mentioned throughout this document; look out for the tag* "**Note on Python API**".

 ***************************************************************************************************